 There are loads of eco-friendly wrapping options to choose from!
 You could use sustainably sourced wrapping paper – make sure it’s recyclable too (check out our favourite recycled and recyclable designer wrapping paper here), or you could reuse wallpaper, newspaper, or even create your own (kids’ Christmas holiday project anyone?).

 But it’s not all about paper.
-Fabric is a fabulous reusable option, and you can find some gorgeous designs – check out Rappu for lots of ideas.
+Fabric is a fabulous reusable option, and you can find some gorgeous designs – check out these furoshiki style upcycled sari wraps, or sari gift wrap bags.
 Fabric gift bags are also a good option as they’re so easy to pop a gift into and you can use them over and over again.

 5. Secure it